herambchaudhari4121/geomoose-website/source/developer/standards.rst

  f.
 Please format comments to be parsed with NaturalDocs.
 This is the same library used by OpenLayers.
 This allows for better class and API documentation building.

 2. Do not create new dependencies in the core.
-Adding a library dependency is not something the GeoMOOSE team takes lightly.
-By comparison to other Web GIS distributions we strive to keep GeoMOOSE very light.
+Adding a library dependency is not something the GeoMoose team takes lightly.
+By comparison to other Web GIS distributions we strive to keep GeoMoose very light.
 We work quite hard to keep it appropriate for distribution to the public and to devices with limited bandwidth.

 3. DRY - Don't Repeat Yourself.

  a.
-Scour the documentation first, especially the GeoMOOSE API namespace, there is a lot of functionality there.
+Scour the documentation first, especially the GeoMoose API namespace, there is a lot of functionality there.

  b.
 Check OpenLayers, especially OpenLayers.Util.